Rukaiya/obsidian/Django Basic.md

 - The template system uses dot-lookup syntax to access variable attributes.
 - request.POST is a dictionary-like object that lets you access submitted data by key name.
 - Always return an HttpResponseRedirect after successfully dealing with POST data.
 This prevents data from being posted twice if a user hits the Back button.
+- Each generic view needs to know what model it will be acting upon.
+This is provided using the model attribute.
+- The DetailView generic view expects the primary key value captured from the URL to be called "pk".
+-